iossifovlab/snakeobjects/documentation/examples.rst

 		3	so_trio_obj
 		35

-In the subdirectory objects/denovo/o you will find allDenovoCalls.txt file.
+In the subdirectory objects/denovo/o you will find the allDenovoCalls.txt file.
-Opening it in excel with a little formatting can get:
+Opening it in excel with a little formatting will get:

 .. image:: _static/paperExample-allDenovoCalls.png
   :alt: allDenovoCalls.txt